-(travel restriction) system that prevents a worker from getting into a fall The majority of those who responded to the APPG's The Government has published the draft Health and call for evidence stated that they believed the current work at height regulations were fit for purpose and acknowledged the work in simplifying guidance, but noted the need for clearer messaging and understanding in some sectors.
+The majority of those who responded to the APPG's call for evidence stated that they believed the current work at height regulations were fit for purpose and acknowledged the work in simplifying guidance, but noted the need for clearer messaging and understanding in some sectors.
 For example, The Building Engineering Services Association spoke of the need for more diagrams to prevent misinformation and misinterpretation.